robcarver17/skipperman/docs/group_allocation_help.md

 Skipperman doesn't know how many club boats are available - use the [summary](#seeing-a-summary) tables to see how many you have allocated.

 There is an official skipperman field `Boat ownership`.
-If this is used in the [event field mapping](WA_field_mapping_help.md), contains the phrase 'club boat' then one is automatically allocated here.
-However, you should still check that there are enough club boats available (using the [summary](#seeing-a-summary) information), and if required enforce a priority for borrowing them.
+If this is used in the [event field mapping](WA_field_mapping_help.md), so you can see if they want a club boat.
+Check that there are enough club boats available (using the [summary](#seeing-a-summary) information), and if required enforce a priority for borrowing them.
 If a cadet doesn't get a club boat that they need, make sure you allocate them to a backup group.

 # Creating sailing partnerships